-- Project scoping kick-off meeting must occur within six months from the date of written notification of State Transportation Board project award. - Project scoping must be completed within 12 months from the date of written notification of State Transportation Board project award. - Environmental clearance must be obtained 18 months from the written notification of State Transportation Board project award.
-No TE project will be allowed to proceed past Stage II (30 percent) design without environmental clearance if federal funds are used for project design. - Design must be completed and bid-ready, with utility and right-of-way clearances, 36 months from the written notification of State Transportation Board project award. - Project bid award must be completed within 6 months of bid-ready.
+- Project scoping kick-off meeting must occur within six months from the date of the annual workshop. - Project scoping must be completed within 12 months from the date of the annual workshop. - Environmental clearance must be obtained 18 months from the date of the annual workshop.
+No TE project will be allowed to proceed past Stage II (30 percent) design without environmental clearance if federal funds are used for project design. - Design must be completed and bid-ready, with utility and right-of-way clearances, 36 months from the date of the annual workshop. - Project bid award must be completed within 6 months of bid-ready.